-Tuition Plus.
-Lower School students may choose a convenient weekly or monthly payment plan option that combines school-day tuition and unlimited after-school care.
+Tuition Plus After-School Care.
+Lower School students, needing regular after-school childcare, may add a monthly payment plan option to the school-day tuition that meets the family's schedule and needs.

 Incidental Fees.
-Incidental fees for as-needed child care and food service are added to the student account and are paid monthly (on the 15th).
+Incidental fees for as-needed childcare and food service are added to the student account and are paid monthly (on the 15th).
 Incidental fees are also for extra-curricular activities (e. g., field trips, athletic team participation, clubs, etc.).

-Late Fees, etc.Declined FACTS payments and past-due balances are subject to a 10% late fee assessment.
-Students with a past-due balance will not be admitted to class.
-A student will be dismissed from Northwood Academy after 10 days of financial suspension.
+Late Fees, etc. Declined FACTS payments and past-due balances are subject to a 10% late fee assessment.
+FACTS also assesses a fee for declined payment processing.
 Payments will be applied to past-due charges first.
-Student accounts are to be paid current before admission, after the semester / Christmas break, and before participation in year-end events (e. g., graduation).
+Student accounts are to be paid current before admission, after the semester / Christmas break, and before participation in year-end events (graduation, etc.).
+Services may be suspended for students with a past due balance.